miguelmaiadasilva/maia-data-analysis-app/README.md

 # M.A.I.A. — Miguel Artificial Intelligence Analyst

-M.A.I.A. é uma aplicação de análise exploratória de dados desenvolvida em Python e Streamlit.
+M.A.I.A. is an exploratory data analysis application built with Python and Streamlit.
-O objetivo do projeto é permitir o carregamento de ficheiros CSV ou Excel e gerar automaticamente uma análise inicial do dataset, incluindo qualidade dos dados, estatísticas, visualizações e insights em linguagem natural.
+The goal of the project is to allow users to upload CSV or Excel files and automatically generate an initial analysis of the dataset, including data quality checks, statistics, visualizations and natural-language insights.

-## Objetivo do projeto
+## Project Objective

-Este projeto foi desenvolvido como parte do meu percurso de transição para a área de Data Analysis, com foco em:
+This project was developed as part of my transition into the Data Analysis field, with a focus on:

-- análise exploratória de dados;
+- exploratory data analysis;
-- qualidade dos dados;
+- data quality assessment;
-- visualização de dados;
+- data visualization;
-- interpretação automática de padrões;
+- automatic pattern interpretation;
-- desenvolvimento de aplicações simples com Python.
+- development of simple data applications with Python.

-## Funcionalidades principais
+## Main Features

-- Upload de ficheiros CSV e Excel
+- CSV and Excel file upload
-- Suporte a ficheiros Excel com múltiplas folhas
+- Support for Excel files with multiple sheets
-- Deteção automática de separadores em CSV
+- Automatic CSV separator detection
-- Fallback de encoding para leitura de ficheiros
+- Encoding fallback for robust file reading
-- Validação inicial do dataset
+- Initial dataset validation
-- Resumo executivo automático
+- Automatic executive summary
-- KPIs principais do dataset
+- Main dataset KPIs
-- Estatísticas numéricas
+- Numerical statistics
-- Deteção de valores em falta
+- Missing values detection
-- Deteção de valores zero
+- Zero values detection
-- Deteção de linhas duplicadas
+- Duplicate row detection
-- Alertas com níveis de gravidade
+- Data quality alerts with severity levels
-- Histogramas
+- Histograms
 - Boxplots
-- Gráficos de barras
+- Bar charts
-- Heatmap de correlação
+- Correlation heatmap
-- Insights automáticos por coluna
+- Automatic insights by column
-- Insights automáticos de correlação
+- Automatic correlation insights
-- Análise inteligente das colunas
+- Smart column profiling
-- Recomendação automática de visualizações
+- Automatic visualization recommendations

-## Tecnologias utilizadas
+## Technologies Used

 - Python
 - pandas